 There are many ways that fitness professionals can grow their business and take things to the next level.
 The first 12 months are critical in a professional’s journey but after that period, what can be done to elevate a career even more?

 One popular route is to gain more qualifications, allowing you to appeal to a wider range of clients.
-For example, a yoga teacher becoming qualified in Pilates (and vice versa) or a personal trainer upskilling with sports massage.
+For example, you may have already completed a yoga teacher training course, so your next step could be becoming qualified in Pilates.
+Or a personal trainer could upskill with a sports massage course.

 Another way to grow a fitness business and expand the brand is fitness retreats, a burgeoning market rife with possibilities and opportunities.